Coxwell Entrance Closure

 Accreditation

-In 2016, Michael Garron Hospital (MGH) received Accreditation Canada’s highest recognition: Exemplary Standing.
-This is recognition that our organization has attained the highest level of performance, achieving excellence in meeting the requirements of the accreditation program.
-Safety was one of the eight quality dimensions measured in the accreditation process; surveyors noted that the hospital’s culture of openness and transparency with regards to incident reporting created an environment where staff were comfortable discussing patient safety issues.
+Safety was one of the eight quality dimensions measured in the Accreditation process.
+Surveyors noted that the hospital’s culture of openness and transparency with incident reporting created an environment where staff were comfortable discussing patient safety issues.
+Read the full report here.

 Leading Practices

-MGH has been awarded 34 leading practices by Accreditation Canada.
-Leading practices recognize solutions that improve quality in health service delivery and must meet a variety of stringent criteria: they must be innovative and creative, client or family-centred, evaluated, able to demonstrate intended results, sustainable and adaptable by other organizations.
+MGH has been awarded 34 Leading Practices by Accreditation Canada.
+Leading Practices recognize solutions that improve quality in health service delivery.
+To qualify for a Leading Practice, an initiative must meet a variety of stringent criteria: it must be innovative and creative, client or family-centred, evaluated, able to demonstrate intended results, sustainable and adaptable by other organizations.

 MGH leading practices include: